First, we’re so happy to be publishing your story. Thank you for trusting us with your art. We can’t wait to share it with the world.

 Or even, “Dear wonderful readers.
 Can you help me with something?
 First, can you read my latest story that was just published by Short Fiction Break, and then, if you like it, share it with your friends on social media?”

-3. Announce to Your Blog Readers
+3. Announce on Your Author Website

 4. Email Your Fans